virtusize/virtusize.github.io/source/integration-guide/order-confirmation.rst

 """""""""""""""""""

 sizeAlias
-    *String* - A size alias that will be used to display the size to the customer when he opens the widget the next time.
-He will see this item from his personal purchase history with the sizeAlias instead of the size, if this is set.
-It should be set, if the retailer uses size-ids instead of human readable sizes as identifiers.
+    *String* - A size alias that will be used to display the size purchased to the customer when they open the widget the next time.
+They will see this item from their personal purchase history with the sizeAlias instead of the actual size, if this is set.
+This alias should be set if you use size-ids instead of human readable sizes as identifiers.

     Example::

         // When the size is not understandable by customers, like:
         size: "2148"
-        // Then the sizeAlias can be used, to specify what the customer will see for
+        // Then the sizeAlias can be use to specify what the customer will see for
-        // this product of his purchase history the next time he opens the widget:
+        // this product in his purchase history the next time they open the widget:
         sizeAlias: "Large"

 url
-    *String* - The canonical URL of this product in the retailers online store.
+    *String* - The canonical URL of this product on your online store.

     Example::